 Course Materials: You are responsible for all material covered during the semester.
-That includes the textbook and all class presentations (both slides and chalkboard info).
-Slides will be posted on Sakai.
-Chalkboard material and problems worked in class do not lend themselves to Sakai posting.
+That includes the textbook and all class presentations (slides, chalkboard, and verbal).
+Slides will be posted on Canvas.
+Chalkboard and verbal material, as well as problems worked in class, do not lend themselves to Canvas posting.